-Unobligated Federal funds remaining at the end of any budget period that, with the carryover change in scope An activity whereby the objectives or specific aims identified in the approved grant application are significantly changed by the grantee after award.
-Contracting Officer prior approval is required for a change in scope to be allowable under an award.
+change in scope

+An activity whereby the objectives or specific aims identified in the approved grant application are significantly changed by the grantee after award.
+Contracting officer prior approval is required for a change in scope to be allowable under an award.
+The process by which a Federal awarding agency determines that all applicable closeout competitive segment conference (domestic or international)

 The process by which a Federal awarding agency determines that all applicable administrative actions and all required work under an award have been completed by the grantee and the Federal awarding agency.

-competitive segment The initial project period recommended for support (up to 5 years) or each extension of a project period resulting from a renewal award.
+The initial project period recommended for support or each extension of a project period resulting from a renewal award.

-A symposium, seminar, workshop, or any other organized and formal meeting, whether conference (domestic or conducted face-to-face or via the Internet, where individuals assemble (or meet virtually) to exchange information and views or explore or clarify a defined subject, problem, or area of knowledge, whether or not a published report results from such meeting.
+A symposium, seminar, workshop, or any other organized and formal meeting, whether conducted face-to-face or via the Internet, where individuals assemble (or meet virtually) to exchange information and views or explore or clarify a defined subject, problem, or area of knowledge, whether or not a published report results from such meeting.